digital-futures-academy/airport-challenge/README.md

       | Weather |                             | getCurrentWeather()                      | @String           |

       ##### Tests
-      - Planes are not able to take off when the weather is stormy;
+      - Planes are not able to take off when the weather is stormy and expects length array of (landedPlanes) to be 1;

   7.  _As an air traffic controller
       To ensure safety